-Last year Ottawa’s CityFolk had some unfortunate luck with very rainy weather.
-However, this year Mother Nature was in a much sunnier mood and gifted the festival with five unbelievably warm nights, perfect to relax outside with a cold beverage and take in some great music.
+Like last year, Ottawa’s CityFolk was blessed with wonderful weather.
+With five unbelievably warm nights, it was perfect to relax outside with a cold beverage and take in some great music.

-Festivals like CityFolk can be a logistical challenge to navigate with all the talented artists on the lineup.
-With the number of performers featured on the multiple stages at one time, schedule conflicts are inevitable.
-Since we couldn’t attend every gig, here are some quick highlights of memorable sets from the first three days of the fest.
+Festivals of the scale of CityFolk run multiple stages.
+As artists are simultaneously featured on the dual stages, conflicts are inevitable.
+Since we couldn’t attend every set, here are some quick highlights of memorable performances from the first three days of the fest.

 MORE PHOTOS IN SLIDER